TheBeyondGroup/shopkeeper/docs/cli.md

 ```
 Called with the flag `--name`, this command returns the id of the theme.
 If a theme
 with the passed name cannot be found, this command fails with status code 1.

+Called with the flag `--published`, this command returns the id of the published theme.

+Called with the flag `--on-deck`, this command returns the id of the ondeck theme.

 ### `themekit`